sjchiass/cat/README.md

   * Add paws
   * Add special things

+# Rough requirements

+Pillow is the minimum dependency required.
+The other packages are used for generating graphs. `librosa` is for working with sound.

+`pillow matplotlib pandas numpy librosa`

+If you want to make videos, also install ffmpeg on your system (ffmpeg is not a Python library).

 # Development log

 This code was written in increments.
 Each step was either the adding of a new feature or the reorganizing of code to make it cleaer, simpler or more flexible.